Revolutionary Incitement and the Limits of Free Speech

 Gitlow v.
 New York

-On November 2, 2024, the Sandra Day O’Connor College of Law at Arizona State University and the Center of Constitutional Design will hold a one-day symposium to examine influential aspects of the Supreme Court’s 1925 decision in Gitlow v.
+On November 2, 2024, the Sandra Day O’Connor College of Law at Arizona State University and the Center of Constitutional Design held a one-day symposium to examine influential aspects of the Supreme Court’s 1925 decision in Gitlow v.
 New York, which produced a landmark dissenting opinion by Justice Oliver Wendell Holmes.

 ASU’s law school is located in downtown Phoenix and is housed in the new and highly-modern Beus Center for Law and Society, located at 111 East Taylor Street, Phoenix AZ, 85004.